Phyvlik/Pose-Pilot/README.md

 ---

-> Made with passion by [Sai Jagadeesh Muralikrishnan](https://github.com/cravotics) 👨‍💻
+> Made with passion by Pose Pilot Team👨‍💻

 Stay upright.
 Stay sharp.
 Stay in the game. 🎮🔥